ywangd/stash/README.md

   size and color.
 The default config file is `.stash_config` or `stash.cfg` under StaSh installation root.

-* StaSh employs Python threads to execute scripts.
-It maintains a stack of threads that forms a family of **linear** threads.
-This means no parallel **foreground** threads are allowed.
-You can use the **Ctrl-C (CC)** button to terminate running foreground threads at (almost) any time.

-* Number of **background** jobs (appending commands with the `&` directive) are not limited and will be executed in Pythonista main thread, i.e. the same thread of the interactive prompt.
-  - Background job and StaSh foreground job can run simultaneously.
-  - Pythonista automatically queues background jobs so only one of them will be executed at a given time.
-  - Background jobs can be terminated by tap the close button on the interactive prompt panel.
-This enables a script to perform housekeeping tasks after catching the `KeyboardInterrupt` exception.
-An example is the `httpserver` command.
-It releases the binding port when terminated and allows subsequent calls to the same command without restarting Pythonista.

 ## Usage
 The usage of StaSh is in principle similar to Bash.
 A few things to note are: